Blockchains are Governance

 This logic extends applies to private enterprises, too.
 Owners of capital might soon have less need to “manage the managers” of their enterprises, because smart contracts can enable all well-defined tasks, and their supervision, to be handled by the crowd.
 The blockchain could replace all or most middle management.

 You might be thinking: “Maybe smart contracts can decentralize the performance and oversight of well-defined tasks.
 But that’s the easy part of governance.
 The hard part is defining those tasks: agreeing on values, and deciding what to do about them.”

 Right.
 But smart contracts can also decentralize decision-making.
 Obviously, they can administer polls and votes.
 But more interestingly, smart contracts can power previously-impracticable gamelike mechanisms for determining group preferences and/or building consensus.

 For example, under certain circumstances, smart contracts could organize group decisions according to truthful mechanisms such as the Vickrey-Clarke-Groves mechanism.
 Truthful mechanisms are basically games structured to incentivize players to answer questions truthfully.
-Another (oversimplified but illustrative) example: Imagine you are given a poll, which instead of asking your personal opinion on a governance question, offers you an incentive to guess the response of the majority of other players, who are all playing by the same rules.
-Because you have less reason to express your personal biases, and so does everyone else, you might consider the interests of the group more honestly and selflessly, contributing to a better result.
+Another (oversimplified but illustrative) example: Imagine a poll that didn’t ask your personal opinion on a governance question, but rather offered you an incentive to guess the response of the majority of other players, who are all playing by the same rules.
+Because you have less reason to express your personal biases, and so do others, you might consider the interests of the group more seriously, contributing to a better result.